apollographql/apollo-client/docs/source/caching/cache-field-behavior.md

 In such situations, the cache defaults to _replacing_ the existing `favoriteBook.author` data with the incoming data, without merging the `name` and `language` fields together, because the risk of merging inconsistent `name` and `language` fields from different authors is unacceptable.

-> Note: Apollo Client 2.x would sometimes merge unidentified objects together.
+> Note: Apollo Client 2.x would sometimes merge unidentified objects.
 While this behavior might accidentally have aligned with the intentions of the developer, it led to subtle inconsistencies within the cache.
 Apollo Client 3.0 refuses to perform unsafe merges, and instead warns about potential loss of unidentified data.

 You could fix this problem by modifying your queries to request an `id` field for the `favoriteBook.author` objects, or by specifying custom `keyFields` in the `Author` type policy, such as `["name", "dateOfBirth"]`.
-Providing the cache with this information allows it to know when two `Author` objects represent the same logical entity, so that it can safely merge their fields.
+Providing the cache with this information allows it to know when two `Author` objects represent the same logical entity, so it can safely merge their fields.
 This solution is recommended, when feasible.

-However, you may encounter situations where your data model does not provide any uniquely identifying fields for `Author` objects.
+However, you may encounter situations where your data graph does not provide any uniquely identifying fields for `Author` objects.
 In these rare scenarios, it might be safe to assume that a given `Book` has one and only one primary `Author`, and the author never changes.
 In other words, the identity of the author is implied by the identity of the book.
 This common-sense knowledge is something you have at your disposal, as a human, but it must be communicated to the cache, which is neither human nor capable of telepathy.

 In such situations, you can define a custom `merge` function for the `author` field within the type policy for `Book`: